flozero/pokemon-guessor/README.md

-# [CUSEC 2025](https://2025.cusec.net/) - Build Fast, Build Fresh: Nuxt and Tailwind - Build a Trivia quiz generator
+# [CUSEC 2025](https://2025.cusec.net/) - Build Fast, Build Fresh: Nuxt and Tailwind - Build a Pokemon guessor
 > By Florent Giraud ([LinkedIn](https://www.linkedin.com/in/fgiraud42/))

 ## 📍 For this workshop you will need: